ASMAEMISBAH22/image-colorization/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## License

-MIT License - see LICENSE file for details